Floer theory and flips: Quilted pseudoholomorphic disks

-To prove that the Fukaya algebra is independent of the perturbation system, one considers two systems of perturbations and extends them to a set of perturbations for the moduli space of quilted treed disks.

-In the next few sections we deal only with divisors of the same degree, built from homotopic sections of the same line bundle; the general case is treated in Section \ref{stabilize} below.
-Suppose that $D^0,D^1$ are stabilizing divisors for $L$ with respect to compatible almost complex structure $J^0, J^1$, of the same degree and built from homotopic unitary sections over $L$.
-Choose a path $J^t$ from $J^0$ to $J^1$.
-By Lemma \ref{largelem} above, there exists a path of $J^t$-stabilizing divisors $D^t, t \in [0,1]$ connecting $D^0,D^1$, and a path $J_{D^t}$ of compatible almost complex structures such that $D^t$ contains no $J_{D^t}$-holomorphic spheres.

-In order to specify which divisor of the above family we use at a given point of a quilted domain, define a function as follows.
+In the next few sections we prove invariance of the homotopy type of the Fukaya algebra under a change of divisors of the same degree, built from homotopic sections of the same line bundle; the general case is treated in Chapter \ref{stabilize} below.
+We introduce the following notation:

+\begin{enumerate} \item {\rm (Paths of divisors)} Suppose that $D^0,D^1 \subset X$ are stabilizing divisors for $L$ built from homotopic unitary sections of $\ti{X}$ of the same degree that are asymptotically holomorphic with respect to compatible almost complex structures $J^0, J^1 \in \J(X)$.
+Choose a path $J^t \in \J(X)$ from $J^0$ to $J^1$.
+By Lemma \ref{largelem} above, there exists a path of $J^t$-stabilizing divisors $D^t \subset X, t \in [0,1]$ connecting $D^0,D^1$, and a path $J_{D^t} \in \J(X,D^t)$ of compatible almost complex structures such that $D^t$ contains no $J_{D^t}$-holomorphic spheres. \item {\rm (Distance-to-seam function)} In order to specify which divisor of the above family to use at a given point of a quilted domain, define a function as follows.
 For every point $z \in C$ of a quilted treed disk $C$, let

-be the distance of $z$ to the quilted components of $C$ (with respect to the lengths of the edges) times $1$ resp. $-1$ if $z$ is above resp. below the quilted components (that is, further from resp. closer to the root than the quilted components).